Develop Your Skill Set with a Computer Science Degree from SNHU

 Internships & Outcomes

-SNHU is dedicated to helping students find meaningful internships that will offer then hands-on experience to give them a head start on their peers when they enter the job market.
+SNHU is dedicated to helping students find meaningful internships that offer them hands-on experience to give them a head start on their peers when they enter the job market.
 Both inside and outside the classroom, SNHU is developing the next generation of engineers.

 Curriculum